molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Async validators</aside>

 For the username, the email and the password, there are custom asynchronous validators.
-They check whether username and email are available and to measure the password strength.
+They check whether the username and email are available and whether the password is strong enough.

 The asynchronous validators use the `SignupService` to talk to the (fake) back-end service.
 These HTTP requests turn the validation asynchronous.

 <aside class="margin-note">Error rendering</aside>

-When a validator returned some errors, corresponding error messages are shown below the form control.
-This repetitive task is outsourced to another Component
+When a validator returns any errors, corresponding messages are shown below the form control.
+This repetitive task is outsourced to another Component.

 <aside class="margin-note">invalid && (touched || dirty)</aside>